MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**Get data** in Customer 360 helps you bring data into your Customer 360 instance.
-This is a pre-requisite to start configuring Customer 360.
-You can bringing data to Customer 360 by using the **20+ out-of-box connectors that we make available for sources like Dynamics 365, SQL Azure, Blob store etc.** Even if you don’t find a suitable out-of-box connector for your source, you can always export the data from your source as a CSV file and import to Customer 360 using our **CSV Connector.** To import data to Customer 360 you need to create a data source.
-Its recommended to have multiple data sources based on the source of the data as it allows for having different refresh schedules, credentials for refresh etc.
+**You can bring in data to Customer 360 by using the 20+ out-of-the-box connectors** that we make available for sources, such as Dynamics 365, SQL Azure, and Blob store.
+Even if you don’t find a suitable out-of-the-box connector for your source, **you can always export the data from your source as a CSV file and import to Customer 360 using our CSV connector.** To import data to Customer 360, you need to create a data source.
+It’s recommended to have multiple data sources based on your sources of the data as it allows you to have different refresh schedules and credentials for refresh.

 ### Step 1 (mandatory): Creating a new data source
 To load data to Customer 360 follow the following process:

-1. Navigate to *Get Data* from the Data Manager page:**
+1. Navigate to **Get Data** from the **Data Manager page:**

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-tile.png "Get data tile")